 All of our calendars combined into one for easy viewing

 The USDA School Meals Initiative for Healthy Children underscores our national health responsibility to provide healthy school meals that are consistent with the Recommended Dietary Allowances, age-appropriate caloric goals, and the Dietary Guidelines for Americans.
-Meals meet or exceed these standards and are nutritionally adequate, attractive, and moderately priced.
+Meals meet or exceed these standards and are nutritionally adequate.

 Please review the following information.

 A Special Dietary Needs Request Form may be submitted to Food and Nutrition Services to ensure that proper foods are provided.
 Request the form by emailing email@example.com.